 If the feeding habits of the coral you’re interested in are not well described, I encourage you to try different feeding regimens and share your results (here or with others).

 Fragging soft corals is a fairly straightforward exercise.
 You want to cut off a piece and attach it to a piece of live rock or a frag plug.
 If you are trying to frag one of the encrusting species (like green star polyps), creating soft coral frags is even easier, because the GSP will just encrust any adjacent rock in reach.
 All you will need to do is separate the new rock colony from the parent.

 Cutting soft corals is easy, you just use a razor blade or a sharp set of scissors.

-Since many of these soft fleshy polyps are escape artists of the aquarium world, you can use any of the following methods to attach them to live rock (or a plug):
+Attaching leather can be challenging because they typically are not able to be glued into place.
+Soft corals are slippery, slimy, and (believe it or not) wiggly.
+Since many of these fleshy animals are escape artists of the aquarium world, you can use any of the following methods to attach them to live rock (or a plug):

 - Plastic container and mesh

 You can find step-by-step instructions for all of these in the book, How to Frag Corals .

 The best value for the money can usually be found by buying frags from a fellow hobbyist in your area.
 Many of the species commonly kept in the hobby can be fragged easily.
 So your best bet at getting a hardy, inexpensive specimen that is used to living in an aquarium is to get a piece that is doing well in someone else’s aquarium.